amandasong/Dwell/README.md

 About Dwell
 -------------
 Dwell helps you find the best places to live in the United States, based on your ideal temperatures for each season.
-Built with Flask and Python, with HTML, CSS using Foundation.
+Built with Flask and Python, with HTML, CSS and JavaScript using Foundation.

 Raw data: http://www.infoplease.com/ipa/A0762183.html